jacquelinegrimm/bioinformatics-scripts/README.md

 ## Scripts

 ### biopython_basics.ipynb
-`biopython_basics.ipynb` is Colab notebook that provides an introduction to using Biopython for various basic tasks.
+`biopython_basics.ipynb` provides an introduction to using Biopython for various basic tasks.

 #### Features:
 - Accessing NCBI databases with Entrez